safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 ![](./Images/Img4.465.Ex6.FMEServerNotifierOnCanvas.png)

-Open the parameters dialog and set it up to send a message to the EmergencyTransitMessages topic.
+Inspect the transformer parameters and set it up to send a message to the EmergencyTransitMessages topic.
 Set the message content to be whatever you like.
-You could use the text editor dialog to create something out of the available attributes (it can be plain text, it doens't have to be JSON or XML).
+You could use the text editor dialog to create something out of the available attributes (it can be plain text, it doesn't have to be JSON or XML).

 <br>**15) Publish and Run Workspaces**